 Other times, though, issues with your car are a bit more subtle and difficult to diagnose.
 If you’re smelling antifreeze when driving your vehicle, it could be a sign that something’s wrong — but what exactly?

 Sometimes, fixing whatever’s causing an antifreeze smell will be quite affordable.
 Other times, you’ll find that it’s incredibly expensive.
 If you’re looking at a particularly costly repair on a beat up old car, you may want to just sell your junk car for cash rather than having it fixed.
+If your on the fence about what to do, call Iowa’s friendly customer service team, they can give you the best information about selling your junk car.
 First, though, let’s take a look at what could be causing your vehicle to smell like antifreeze.

 The Purpose of Antifreeze

 All vehicles need some form of coolant.
 When an engine runs, it gets incredibly hot.
 Without a coolant of some kind circulating through the engine, it will eventually overheat.
 When that happens, you’re looking at all sorts of expensive repairs to get things up and running again.

 Back in the day, vehicles were cooled with water.
 Some motorcycle engines are still air-cooled, rather than using any sort of coolant.
 When it comes to modern cars, though, they generally use antifreeze in order to keep them cool.